On this page:

 Will the fuel data be publicly available as a data set?

-Once the fuel feature becomes available to the public later this year, you’ll be able to review fuel prices via the app in real time.
-The Victorian daily fuel price dataset will be available to those who request it, 24 hours after prices are published on the app.
-Instructions for accessing the data will be provided once the app is launched.
+You can review fuel prices via the app in real time.
+The daily fuel price dataset is available to those who request it, 24 hours after prices are published on the app.
+Instructions for accessing the dataset are on the Service Victoria website.